 is locally a quasi-isomorphism in the Zariski topology. \end{theorem}

 Clearly, Theorem~\ref{p:moving} together with the Nisnevich local quasi-isomorphism~\eqref{eq:factor_complex} imply Theorem~\ref{th:Main}.

 Throughout the paper we denote by $Sm/k$ the category of smooth separated schemes of finite type over the base field $k$.
 The subcategory of affine smooth $k$-varieties is denoted by $AffSm/k$.
-Given a scheme $W$ and a family of regular function $\phi_1,\ldots,\phi_m$ on $W$, we write $Z(\phi_1,\ldots,\phi_{m})$ to denote a closed subset in $W$ which is the common vanishing locus of the family $\phi_1,\ldots,\phi_m$.
+Given a scheme $W$ and a family of regular function $\phi_1,\ldots,\phi_m$ on $W$, we write $Z(\phi_1,\ldots,\phi_{m})$ to denote the closed subset in $W$ which is the common vanishing locus of the family $\phi_1,\ldots,\phi_m$.
 Whenever we speak about $\Gamma$-spaces we follow the terminology of Bousfield--Friedlander~\cite{BF}.
 The category of pointed Nisnevich sheaves (respectively framed sheaves) will be denoted by $Shv_\bullet(Sm/k)$ (respectively $Shv_\bullet^{fr}(Sm/k)$).
 We shall also write $Pre_{\cc Ab}(Sm/k)$ to denote the category of presheaves of Abelian groups on $Sm/k$.
 Whenever the authors write ``locally", it is always assumed ``locally in the Nisnevich topology".
 They also stress that motivic equivalences are not used anywhere in this paper except the proof of Lemma~\ref{l:weak-eq_and_C_*}.